-What happens during cataract surgery?
+What happens during cataract surgery

-- Cataract surgery involves removing the cataract (cloudy lens) through a small incision and replaces it with an acrylic lens implant.
-It is not done using a laser, as many people think, and your eye is not taken out of the socket. - A small incision (3mm or < 1/4") is made to remove the cataract.
-The cataract is removed by ultrasound, which fragments the lens, allowing it to be removed by suction. - It is usual for the eye to feel gritty or feel like it has "something in it" for 2-3 weeks after the operation.
-Mild inflammation occurs after cataract surgery, which settles with eye drops but sometimes may last up to 6 weeks. - For some people, other eye problems prohibit the use of an artificial lens.
+- Cataract surgery involves removing the clouded lens and replacing it with a clear artificial lens.
+The artificial lens, called an intraocular lens, is positioned in the same place as your natural lens.
+It remains a permanent part of your eye.
+Most cataracts are removed by a technique called phacoemulsification.
+A small incision (cut) is made in the eye.
+The cataract is broken into very small pieces by ultrasound, which are then sucked out of the eye.
+The capsule that holds the lens is left behind.
+An artificial lens is then inserted to replace the cataract.
+Sometimes a small stitch is put in the eye. - For some people, other eye problems prohibit the use of an artificial lens.
 In these situations, once the cataract is removed, vision may be corrected with eyeglasses or contact lenses. - Either an anaesthetist or the surgeon will perform the anaesthetic to numb the eye.
 There may be some discomfort or stinging sensation during your anaesthetic.
 Some anaesthetics involve local infiltration of anaesthetic around the eye using a blunt cannula (no sharp needle).
 Occasionally there may be some swelling and a small amount of bleeding which can lead to bruising around the eye.
 This swelling usually settles in a day or two.
 If bleeding is severe your operation may be postponed.
 Risks of this type of anaesthetic include damage to the eye, blood vessels or nerves, or spread of local anaesthetic to other areas.
 The anaesthetic wears off within 6 hours. - The operation normally takes 15-20 minutes but can take up to 45 minutes.
 You will be lying comfortably during this time.
 You will be lying flat and your face will be covered with a thin drape, which is held away from your nose and mouth.